Version2beta/mobster-notes/retrospectives.md

 ## July 14, 2015

-Today's mob was Michael Whitehead (facilitating and code owner), Jaswandi, Julia, Amanda, Ben, Jason, Rob, Amela (briefly).
+Today's mob was Michael Whitehead (facilitating and code owner), Jaswandi, Julia, Amanda, Ben, Jason, Rob, Amela (briefly), and Sowjanya (briefly).

 *What went well?
 On a team level...
 For you personally...*